bluebear94/zt-/README.md

 * The `[<Γ>]` you love from UDN is not supported yet.
 I'll probably embed a scripting language to support this in the future.
-* Enumerating matchers (UDN: C₁{p, t, k}) are not yet supported.
-Still thinking about the syntax for this.
 * Ordered features (desirable for Middle Rymakonian phonorun reduction) are not yet supported.
 * Heck, why not add looping rules and such?